PCOS Cysters, let me tell you something important…

 PCOS Snack Ideas

 Many store-bought snacks can be filling in the short-term but ultimately unsatisfying, as they’re packed with added sugars.
-Let’s take a look at some healthy PCOS-friendly snack ideas that will help you feel fuller for longer, no matter what you’re craving.
+Let’s take a look at some healthy PCOS-friendly snack ideas you can add to your meal plan that will help you feel fuller for longer, no matter what you’re craving.

-Trail mix is a great source of protein, fiber, and heart-healthy fats.
+Trail mix is an excellent source of protein, fiber, and heart-healthy fats.
 These nutrients can help you feel fuller for longer.
 Savory and slightly salty, I like to make it myself instead of buying it pre-packaged.
-That way, I can control how much dried fruit (sugar) content there is in there.
-I even add cocoa nibs to my home-made trail mix to give a chocolatey touch without the sugar.
+That way, I can control how much-dried fruit (sugar) content there is in there.
+I even add cocoa nibs to my homemade trail mix to give a chocolatey touch without the sugar.

 This pantry staple is a nutrient-dense gem.
 Almond butter boosts energy and keeps you full, thanks to its highly satiating protein and fat content.
 Two tablespoons pair nicely with a chopped apple or celery for a quick and filling snack.